pergus/netbox-zabbix/docs/jobs_programmer_system.md

 This job periodically imports Zabbix settings (templates, proxies, host groups, etc.) into NetBox to keep the local cache up to date.

+**Note:** For detailed documentation on this job including usage examples and integration details, see [SystemJobImportZabbixSettings Job](job_systemjobimportzabbixsettings.md).

 #### Class Definition
 ```python
 class SystemJobImportZabbixSettings(AtomicJobRunner)